This post contains affiliate links. When you purchase through our links, we may earn a commission.

 • Browning chicken pieces before braising adds so much flavour to the overall taste of the stew.
 No need to cook them all the way through at this point.

 • I used brandy to deglaze the pan.
 Once again this ingredients add flavour.
-It can be substituted with whiskey, bourbon or the same red wine you are using later.
+You can substitute with whiskey, bourbon or the same red wine you are using later.

 • The colour of your sauce will range from brown to dark purple depending on the wine you use.
 It will not change the taste of your dish as long as your wine quality is decent.